MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/upgrade-to-system-center-2016.md

 # Upgrade to System Center 2016

-If you are already running System Center 2012 R2 you can upgrade your environment to System Center 2016 by following the procedures and guidance in this article.
+If you're already running System Center 2012 R2, you can upgrade your environment to System Center 2016 by following the procedures and guidance in this article.
 Microsoft only supports upgrading from System Center 2012 R2 from one of the supported update rollup installations listed in the supported upgrade paths sections.

 > [!IMPORTANT]
-> Make sure you are upgrading to a supported platform by reviewing the System Requirements topic for each technology area.
+> Make sure you're upgrading to a supported platform by reviewing the System Requirements topic for each technology area.

 ## Supported upgrade paths
 Microsoft supports the following upgrade paths.